 |/?||Displays help at the command prompt.|

-Asterisk (*): Use the asterisk as a substitute for any string of characters, for example:
+You can use the wildcard character, *, to substitute for any string of characters, for example:

 The asterisk wildcard always uses short file name mapping, so you might get unexpected results.
 For example, the following directory contains two files (t.txt2 and t97.txt):

 C:\test>dir /x Volume in drive C has no label.
 Volume Serial Number is B86A-EF32 Directory of C:\test 11/30/2004 01:40 PM <DIR> .
 11/30/2004 01:40 PM <DIR> ..
 11/30/2004 11:05 AM 0 T97B4~1.TXT t.txt2 11/30/2004 01:16 PM 0 t97.txt